 MGT 201 - Foundations of Management (4)

 Management concepts are explained, including planning, organizing, leading, and controlling.
 Students develop managerial communication skills by working with groups.
-(Formerly MGT 301)
+(Formerly MGT 301) This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of at least 45 college credits.